aorist9/checkout/README.md

 * run `./gradlew build`
 * then run `./gradlew run --args="(your arguments separated by spaces)"`

-e.g. `./gradlew run --args="Apple Apple Orange Apple"` which should print `Your total is £2.05`
+e.g. `./gradlew run --args="Apple Apple Orange Apple"` which should print `Your total is £2.05`.
+The github action run on push runs a couple of example scripts